Monthly Archives: November 2007

 A few important omissions in Jeremy Kahn’s “Coin Dealers Sue State Dept. for Details on Import Bans” in the New York Times, on November 17, 2007 should be pointed out:

 In the article, Mr. Kahn claimed, “It was the first time the government had barred trade in a broad category of ancient coins…” But this is not true.
 While the US/Cyprus bilateral agreement does represent the first time that ancient coins have been subject to temporary import restrictions under the Cultural Property Implementation Act, coins have been subject to government-mandated import restrictions for many years in other contexts.
 For example, Executive Order 12722, which prohibits the importation of ancient coins from Iraq, went into effect on August 2, 1990.
-This order has been renewed several times, e.g., see section 4 of the renewal dated July 29, 2004. ...(MORE ...)
+This order has been renewed several times, e.g., see section 4 of the renewal dated July 29, 2004.
+This prohibition remains in ...(MORE ...)

 University Suppresses Report on Provenance of Iraqi Antiquities

 The following article appeared in Science Magazine on October 26, 2007 and is reproduced here with permission from the author, Michael Balter.